 For Real Estate transactions we recommend that all home buyers have a Radon test performed during their inspection period.
 The inspection period is specified in the purchase contract and is usually during the first 10 to 15 days once the property is under contract.
 The reason we recommend this is because Radon relates directly to your health and you can’t put a price on that.

 If the radon in your home is above 4.0 pCi/L, the EPA recommends taking action to mitigate the radon levels.
 By having a radon test done during an inspection period, a home buyer can object to unacceptable radon levels.
 The buyer can then request that the seller pay for the radon mitigation system to be installed.

-You can reduce radon in your home by installing a radon mitigation system which usually runs about $1100.
+You can reduce radon in your home by installing a radon mitigation system which usually runs about $1200 or less for a quality system.
 A seller may refuse to pay all of the cost to have the radon mitigation system installed.
-By having the radon test performed during the inspection period this provides the buyer with additional leverage to negotiate that the seller pay for the radon mitigation system.
+By having the radon test performed during the inspection period this provides the buyer with additional leverage to negotiate that the seller pay for all or part of the radon mitigation system.